Building the

 What is the best tile cutter?
 Should you opt for a manual tile cutter or an electric tile cutter?
-These are the two best tile cutting tools, but choosing the right one depends on the specific job at hand, the materials you’re cutting, and the space to work in.
+These might be the first questions you ask when you learn how to tile.
+These are the two best tile cutter types, but choosing the right one can be difficult.
+You should consider the specific job at hand, the materials you’re cutting, and the space you have to work in.
 That’s why we’re going over how to choose the best tile cutter for your project.
-When it comes to the great manual vs electric tile cutter debate, we’re here to help.
+When it comes to the great “manual vs electric tile cutter” debate, we’re here to help.
 Let’s get started!

 What Type of Tile Are You Using?